ย ย

-Boonerang Music & Arts Festival (Boonerang or Boonerang Fest) is a newer annual event that started with the sesquicentennial celebration of Boone, North Carolina in 2022!
+Boonerang Music & Arts Festival (Boonerang or Boonerang Fest) is an annual event that started with the sesquicentennial celebration of Boone, North Carolina in 2022!

 The mountain town embraced this mostly free event and continues bringing together musicians, local artists, and everyone who lived in Boone or calls it home now!